 Your chosen screenplay should act as your narrative – establishing character, environments and story; we want to see innovative treatments that take these narrative elements and turn them into engaging and challenging visual sequences.
 It is up to you to decide the screenplays Genre (Comedy, Horror, Thriller etc.) – you have creative freedom in this respect.

 Each team needs to produce a pitch document, outlining exactly how they intend to answer their chosen brief – the document should include a scene by scene breakdown/shotlist, a creative and technical treatment and can be supported by storyboards, mood boards, character/set designs and any other material the teams think relevant.

-In September (slightly after the final films have been submitted) the teams will also be expected to submit accurate, clearly titled HD breakdowns, which explain all relevant aspects of their production process – the breakdowns should be no more than 3 minutes in length.
+In September (slightly after the final films have been submitted) the teams will also be expected to submit accurate, clearly titled shot breakdown, which explain all relevant aspects of their production process – the breakdowns should be no more than 3 minutes in length.
 But don’t worry about this for now.

 The teams should be prepared to defend their finished sequences and breakdowns in front of a panel of mentors and judges.

 So here is a quick checklist:

 * Think of an amazing team name!

 * Read the screenplays below – choose your favourite (and by extension the charity).
 Remember your team can pitch for two screenplays if your feeling ambitious.